jasondpham/UserLogin/README.md

 2. Handles multiple unique users.

-~~3.
-Stores user info in json file rather than Map.~~
-3. Stores user information in a MySQL database using JDBC.
+3. Stores user information in a MySQL database using JDBC rather than JSON file.

 ## Todo
 1. Create GUI to be able to let users login or create a new user.